osminogin/docker-electrum-daemon/README.md

 #### docker-compose

-Take a look at `docker-compose.yml` to see how this is setup.
+[docker-compose.yml](https://github.com/osminogin/docker-electrum-daemon/blob/master/docker-compose.yml) to see minimal working setup.
 When running in production, you can use this as a guide.

 ```bash
 docker-compose up